MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-manual-review.md

 - If you're viewing the cases in the queue, you can select **Start review** in the upper right of **Pending review** grid.
 - You can also select the purchase ID of a case in the queue to view the details of the transaction.
 You have the option to start the review from the **Transaction details** page.
 If the queue that you're viewing allows for unrestricted processing, you can hover over the purchase ID of any case in the **Pending review** grid and then select **Start review**.

 After you select **Start review**, the **Transaction review** page appears and shows categorized details of the transaction.
 To have the raw data for the transaction sent to Fraud Protection, select **JSON view** in the upper-right corner of the page.
 On the **Link analysis** tab, you can view other transactions that are linked to the case that you're reviewing.
-The **Cases in review** grid shows all transactions currently pending review, including cases being actively reviewed by other manual review agents.
-The bottom **Decisioned cases** grid shows all linked decisioned cases.
+The **Cases in review** grid shows all transactions that are currently pending review, including cases that are being actively reviewed by other manual review agents.
+The lower **Decisioned cases** grid shows all linked cases that decisions have been made about.
 To track the linkage, you can select one or more attributes.
-Use the drop-down menu to filter for transactions that match any or all of the selected attributes.
-To help you with your decision, select **Column options** to customize the fields that are shown.
+Use the drop-down menu to filter for transactions that match any or all the selected attributes.
+To help with your decision, select **Column options** to customize the fields that are shown.
 You can export the results of linked transactions for additional analysis.
-You can also make bulk decisions on cases in the **Cases in review** grid.
-For more information, see [Make bulk decisions](#make-bulk-decisions).
+You can also make bulk decisions about cases in the **Cases in review** grid.
+For more information, see the [Make bulk decisions](#make-bulk-decisions) section.

 ## Decisions and notes for a case